build-on-aws/content/posts/data-processing-with-kafka-streams-stateless-operations/index.md

     })
 ```

-Each record in the stream gets `flatMap`ped such that each CSV (comma separated) value is first split into its constituents and a [KeyValue](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/KeyValue.html) pair is created for each part of the CSV string.
+Each record in the stream gets `flatMap`ped such that each CSV (comma-separated) value is first split into its constituents, and a [KeyValue](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/KeyValue.html) pair is created for each part of the CSV string.

 There is also [flatMapValues](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/kstream/KStream.html#flatMapValues(org.apache.kafka.streams.kstream.ValueMapper)) in case you only want to accept a value from the stream and return a collection of values.